Consular Processing Vs. Adjustment of Status

-In all cases in which an individual is eligible to obtain a green card, one must decide whether to request an adjustment of status (AOS) or consular processing (CP).
+In all cases in which an individual is eligible to obtain a green card, one must decide whether to request an adjustment of status (AOS) from within the U.S. or consular processing (CP) abroad.
 The choice involves a careful review of the individual’s immigration history, as not everyone is eligible for the adjustment of status or consular processing.

 - It avoids the expense and inconvenience of travel to the home country